Low Histamine Diet Plan

 Make sure you are rotating foods and not eating too many high histamine foods on the same day.

 Remember, histamine levels work like a sink.
 This means 3 walnuts might not affect you.
 But 3 walnuts + ¼ avocado + 2 ounces of mushroom very well may get you.
-I suggest only eating 1 higher histamine food a day, in small quantities, at this phase.
+We suggest only eating 1 higher histamine food a day, in small quantities, at this phase.

 Start with a small amount so you don’t consume too much histamine.
 Then, if it goes ok, a little more the next time.